CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 #### Clusters

-Clusters are represented by individual yaml files under a site (conventional they are prefixed with `cluster-` in the file name (example: `cluster-a.yml`).
+Clusters are defined by individual files in a site directory, prefixed with `cluster-` by convention (example: `cluster-dev.yml`).

 One file is a grouping of hosts under that site directory.
 Each SoT can contain multiple sites.
 Each of these sites shares the same assets/boot/os configuration files.